-We do not encourage parents to feed their child with answers.
-Instead parents can assist their children by asking leading questions, like “Why do you think the answer is 8?” or “What happens if you do this?”
-The main purpose of this is to allow the child to discover, and self learn.
-Feeding them answers, or providing obvious clues, is a diservice to the child’s learning opportunity.
+We do not encourage parents to feed their children with answers.
+Instead, parents can assist their children by asking leading questions, like “Why do you think the answer is 8?” or “What happens if you do this?”
+The main purpose of this is to allow the child to discover, and self-learn.
+Feeding them answers, or providing obvious clues, is a disservice to the child’s learning opportunity.

 Q: How do you gauge a child’s level before placing him/her?

 There is a free assessment test conducted at SAM to determine a child’s level of proficiency before they join S.A.M classes.
 A SAM Trainer usually starts the child on an easier topic for personal encouragement.
 Over time, the learning pace and level will be re-callibrated once the Trainer understands the child’s learning ability better.